johnnyfdk

 I moved on as I eventually sold both of my drop shipping stores, and got tired of helping others start theirs, especially since I ended up getting screwed out of a partner store that I helped two guys start that took longer than originally planned to start making money, but eventually turned around and was a success.

-But the money I made from running the stores, the exit from them, as well as the side money I made as an affiliate of Anton's course, Shopify, coaching others, as well as my other online businesses were the reason I had the baseline to invest and buy my properties.
+The money I made from running the stores, the exit from them, as well as the side money I made as an affiliate of Anton's course, Shopify, coaching others, as well as my other online businesses were the reason I had the baseline to invest and buy my properties.

 The funniest part is that a few hours later, he came back up to me to flex.
 He has been living an extremely flashy lifestyle and showing it off on tik-tok ever since making money from the store, buying a few flashy cars, and then the villa.